gvwilson/thirdbit/fiction/madica/index.md

 "Why don't you ask your friend?"
 Mr. Poudell sneered.

-"He'll... definitely... hurt you..."
-The light faded from the raptor's eyes as the last of the battery charge in its head was drained.
+"He'll… definitely… hurt you…" The light faded from the raptor's eyes as the last of the battery charge in its head was drained.